-Men’s suit jackets could be made into sportier sports coats instead.
-Sports coats featured a sewn on belted back with pleats at the shoulder, belt or both for ample movement.
+Men’s suit jackets could be made into sportier sports coats as well.
+Sports coats featured a sewn on belted back with pleats at the shoulder, belt, or both for ample movement.
 Sports coats came in more color choices than plain business suits.
-In the mid-30s, gaberdine coats came in a full range of golden tans, blues, browns, light grey and ivory.
+In the mid-’30s, gabardine coats came in a full range of golden tans, blues, browns, light grey, and ivory.
 Green and burgundy, although less common, added some more color to the earthy palette.

 Each sports coat was paired with a matching or contrasting pair of trousers.
-For example a tan coat with ivory pants, grey coat over brown pants, a blue coat over light grey pants.
-Textures, too, could be mixed such as a tweed coat over a smooth gaberdine pant.
+For example: a tan coat with ivory pants, grey coat over brown pants, a blue coat over light grey pants.
+Textures, too, could be mixed, such as a tweed coat over a smooth gabardine pant.

 Men’s Formal Suits

-Very formal morning dress for upper-class men included a black or dark navy blue morning coat (or cutaway coat) with draped cut shoulders, tapered sleeves, peaked lapels, and in America, silk lapel facings (but not in Britain.)
-Paired with solid grey, grey stripe or herringbone print wide leg trousers, white wingtip shirt, white or buff morning vest, dotted tie, grey or black top hat, and white or grey gloves.
-It was reserved for upper society formal day time events.
-It became too formal for most of the 1930s and quickly went out of fashion except for weddings which continued to take place in the morning.
+Very formal morning dress for upper-class men included a black or dark navy blue morning coat (or cutaway coat) with draped cut shoulders, tapered sleeves, peaked lapels, and (in America, but not in Britain) silk lapel facings.
+The suit was paired with solid grey, grey stripe, or herringbone print wide leg trousers; a white wingtip shirt; a white or buff morning vest; a dotted tie; a grey or black top hat; and white or grey gloves.
+It was reserved for upper society formal day time events, however it became too formal for most of the 1930s and quickly went out of fashion, except for weddings, which continued to take place in the morning.

-For men’s formal evening occasions (after 6pm), a black double-breasted 6 button dinner jacket (tuxedo jacket) with long broad pointed or peak lapels and square shoulders was a classic style.
+For men’s formal evening occasions (after 6pm), a black double-breasted 6 button dinner jacket (e.g. tuxedo jacket) with long broad pointed or peak lapels and square shoulders was a classic style.
 The dinner jacket cut was high on the thigh with straight vent-less tails.
-Dinner jackets could also come in dark colors, such as a deep red jacket, in single- and double-breasted styles.
-The white dinner jacket over black pants was also a new look in the 1930s and one which screams Old Hollywood fashion.
+Dinner jackets could also come in dark colors such as a deep red jacket, and in single- and double-breasted styles.
+The white dinner jacket over black pants was also a new look in the 1930s, and one which screams Old Hollywood fashion.

-Worn with black trousers, black or white V cut vest, white button-down wingtip shirt, black or white butterfly bow tie, white pocket square, and black patent pumps, the 1930s tuxedo is and was the most traditional formal wear style.
+Worn with black trousers, a black or white V-cut vest, a white button-down wingtip shirt, a black or white butterfly bow tie, a white pocket square, and black patent pumps, the 1930s tuxedo is and was the most traditional formalwear style.